cmints/website/pages/documentation/pages/index.md

 include HTML tags that will require you also managing them and not forgetting to close when required, but when it comes to some complex landing pages sometimes Markdown is useless.
 EJS is a simple templating language that lets you generate HTML markup with plain JavaScript.
-You can learn more about EJS [here](http://ejs.co/).
+You can learn more about EJS <a href="http://ejs.co/" target="_blank">here</a>.
 In order to create EJS page just assign `.ejs` extension to the file.

 ## HTML